 We support a number of payment gateways that work with banks/merchant accounts in the USA, Canada, UK, Australia, and New Zealand.

-Some European merchants have been able to get a merchant account at Barclays Bank in the UK, and then use Payment Express in the UK.
+Some European merchants have been able to get a merchant account at Barclays Bank in the UK, and then use Windcave in the UK.

 If you’d like to learn all about merchant accounts & payment gateways, here is a complete description by one of our founders.